Clothing for sea kayaking

 The course calendar has been updated.
 Check out this year's kayak building classes:here

-A video clip from last summers great baidarka adventure:here
+A video clip from summer of 2011's great baidarka adventure:here

 A video from a kayak building class this winter:here